What is webPOISONCONTROL?

 Deciding whether to call or go online: When should I use webPOISONCONTROL?

-If you took too much of a medicine or swallowed something that might be poisonous, webPOISONCONTROL can help you decide if it's safe to stay home, or if a call to Poison Control or visit to an emergency room is required.
+If you took too much of a medicine or came into contact with something that might be poisonous, webPOISONCONTROL can help you decide if it's safe to stay home, or if a call to Poison Control or visit to an emergency room is required.
 Use webPOISONCONTROL first if the exposed person meets these criteria:

 - Human (not pets), age 6 months to 79 years

-- Swallowed once (not for chronic exposures or repeated use)
+- Taken once (not for chronic exposures or repeated use)